NicolaJB/Spark-Powered-Personalised-Finance-Recommender-with-NLP/README.md

 This repository demonstrates a scalable, end-to-end machine-learning pipeline using **Apache Spark** to build a personalised financial-product recommender system.
 It combines **collaborative filtering (ALS)** and **natural-language processing (NLP)** to deliver predictive recommendations and sentiment analysis from customer reviews at scale.

-The entire pipeline runs in **Google Colab**, making it easy to reproduce and adapt for learning or prototyping.
+The entire pipeline runs in **Google Colab**, making it reproducible and easy to adapt for learning or prototyping.

 ## Features
 | Capability | Description |